Polling Margin of Error 2026: 95% Confidence, Why 2024 Polls Were Off

 Why 2024 Polls Were Systematically Wrong

-The 2024 polling error was not random.
+The 2024 polling accuracy was not random.
 It was systematic — all in the same direction, consistently showing Democrats doing 3-4 points better than they actually did.
 Post-election research identified the core problem: non-response bias among non-college Trump voters.
 These voters are significantly less likely to respond to polls, and standard demographic weighting by education level and region failed to fully correct for their underrepresentation.

 A second major factor was herding: individual pollsters who showed Trump leading in swing states were treated as outliers by aggregators and discounted.
 This created a feedback loop where the consensus showed Harris winning while the true electorate had moved to Trump.
 The American Association for Public Opinion Research's 2025 analysis confirmed herding as a primary cause of the aggregate miss.